-Royal Decree No 479/2004 of 26 March 2004 setting up and regulating the general register of livestock holdings.
-This applies to all livestock species.
+Royal Decree No 479/2004 of 26 March 2004 setting up and regulating the general register of livestock

-They must be registered with a registration code/number and be classed in one of the following groups:
+They must be registered with a registration code/number and be classed in one of the following groups: • Meat-producing farms, and

-- Meat-producing farms, and - Breeding farms.
+• Breeding farms.

-Royal Decree 1084/2005 of 16 September 2005 regulating poultry rearing for meat Applicable to holding that breed or keep poultry for meat production, excluding own-consumption holdings, as set out in Article 2(b).
+Royal Decree 2021/637 of July 27, regulating the basic rules of management of poultry Farms.
+Applicable to holding that breed or keep poultry for both egg and meat production, excluding own-consumption holdings, as set out in Article 1.